 (Except Quincy Area)

-For common QUESTIONS, such as which area you are in or where to get a burn permit, please visit the FAQ page.
+For basic QUESTIONS, such as which area you live in or where to get a burn permit (when required), please visit the FAQ page.

 BURN PERMITS are sometimes required by CAL FIRE.
 CAL FIRE burn permits are now available online at https://burnpermit.fire.ca.gov/.
 The “SPECIAL CONDITIONS” box above tells you if burn permits are currently required.
 An Air Pollution Permit from the Air District is always required for Non-residential burns.
 For information, call 274-9360 in Nevada & western Sierra County or 832-0102 in Plumas & eastern Sierra County.

 - NEVER BURN GARBAGE!
 Materials such as plastic, plywood, painted or treated wood, Styrofoam and so forth are illegal to burn because burning them emits toxins into the air that can cause an assortment of ailments, including headaches, learning disabilities in children, and various forms of cancer.